kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 #### On success <!-- omit in toc -->

-> A list of all credential names.
+> Returns a list of all credential names.

 ```json
 {